galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 ![Figure 17.
 RGMB gene isoform expression profile plot](../../images/differential_isoform/isoformSwitchAnalyzer_gene.png "RGMB isoform expression profile plot.
 The plot integrates isoform structures along with the annotations, gene and isoform expression and isoform usage including the result of the isoform switch test.")

-We can appreciate that there exists stringking differences between isoforms:
+We can appreciate that there exists striking differences between isoforms:

 - The isoform [ENST00000308234.11](https://www.uniprot.org/uniprotkb/J3KNF6/entry), which encodes the 478 aminoacid **Repulsive guidance molecule BMP co-receptor b protein** is repressed in cancer.
 This transcript shows statistically significant differential usage.
-- The isoform [ENST00000513185.3](https://www.uniprot.org/uniprotkb/Q6NW40/entry), which encodes the 437 aminoanid **Repulsive guidance molecule B** is induced.
+- The isoform [ENST00000513185.3](https://www.uniprot.org/uniprotkb/Q6NW40/entry), which encodes the 437 aminoacid **Repulsive guidance molecule B** is induced.
 - A new isoform has been identified: `MSTRG.905.6` (this is a random ID assigned by **StringTie**).

 We will try to confirm this {IS} by visualising the coverage on this gene and more precisely on the region which is different between the two isoforms.
 We will take advantage of the coverage we generated with **STAR** and the annotation generated by **StringTie**, and will use a software called **pyGenomeTracks**